fakenzer/fcj-workshop/content/Create-EventBridge/_index.md

 }
 ```

-This EventBridge Rule ensures the resource management workflow runs automatically, consistently, and can be monitored effectively.
+This EventBridge Rule ensures that the resource management workflow runs automatically, consistently, and can be monitored effectively.